jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 ### Diagram Metrics

 - This article is not finished.
-However, *diagram metrics* are very important to make Encircle a success, because if the diagram is not automatically drawn out, and you have to position all the shapes in it yourself, then the language is not that easy to use anymore.
+However, *diagram metrics* are very important to make Encircle a success, because if the diagram is not automatically drawn out, and you might position all the shapes in it yourself, then the language is not that easy to use anymore.
 The diagrams are automatically drawn out and you get very little say in where the shapes are positioned and how the lines between shapes are drawn out.
 The interconnection between shapes and the embedding of it, should pull the shapes and lines into the right position like molecules.

 ### Coloring